wikus-botha-github/wikus-botha-github/README.md

 ## **Hi there.
 I'm Wikus**👋

-🧑🏽‍💻 I'm a Data Engineer with a passion for transforming raw data into meaningful insights.
-I'm currently diving deep into the world of Machine Learning.
+🧑🏽‍💻 I'm a Data Engineer with a passion for transforming raw data into meaningful insights 🚀 I'm currently diving deep into the world of Machine Learning

 ### Connect with me on:
 - [LinkedIn](https://www.linkedin.com/in/wikus-botha/)